Peter Max: Personal life

-Max married his first wife Elizabeth Ann Nance in 1963 and they divorced in 1976.
+Max married his first wife, Elizabeth Ann Nance, in 1963, and they divorced in 1976.
 Max had a nine-year-long relationship with musician and model Rosie Vela that ended in 1985.
 He was also romantically connected with Tina Louise.
 Max married Mary Balkin in 1997; she died by suicide (nitrogen asphyxiation) in June 2019.

-Max is an environmentalist, vegan and supporter of human and animal rights.
+He was an environmentalist, vegan, and supporter of human and animal rights.
 In 2002, Max contributed to rescue efforts for Cincinnati Freedom, a cow that escaped from an Ohio slaughterhouse.
 The cow jumped over a six-foot fence while the slaughterhouse workers were on break and eluded capture for eleven days.
-Max donated $180,000 worth of his art to benefit the local Society for the Prevention of Cruelty to Animals, part of a chain of events that finally led to the cow being sent to Farm Sanctuary in Watkins Glen, New York, a permanent home where the cow remained for the rest of her life.
+Max donated $180,000 worth of his art to benefit the local Society for the Prevention of Cruelty to Animals, which led to the cow being sent to Farm Sanctuary in Watkins Glen, New York, a permanent home where she remained for the rest of her life.

+Max lived in New York City and had two adult children, Adam Cosmo Max and Libra Astro Max.

+Illness and death

-Max lives in New York City and has two adult children, Adam Cosmo Max and Libra Astro Max.
-Max has developed advanced dementia, largely the result of Alzheimer's disease.
-There is controversy concerning the guardianship Max is presently under.
-For some years his daughter has worked to revise the guardianship.
+In 2021, it was reported that Max had developed advanced dementia, largely the result of Alzheimer's disease.
+There was controversy concerning the guardianship Max was under.
+For some years his daughter had worked to revise the guardianship.

+Max died from complications of dementia at a hospital in New York, on September 14, 2026, at the age of 88.

+Legacy

+Following his death, The New York Times noted that Max's work "breathed the spirit of the 1960s".
+The Associated Press said that Max's psychedelic pop art "expressed the optimism of the 'flower power' movement of the 1960s".
+The Washington Post also highlighted that Max's work came to symbolize the 1960s.